Young Investigators Research Forum

 • Current AASM and AASM Foundation Board of Directors members cannot be listed as a mentor on an application during their term on the Board and for one year after their term ends.

-• Current Research Career Development Committee members cannot apply during their term on the committee.
+• Current Young Investigator Research Forum Planning Committee members cannot apply during their term on the committee.

 The AASM Foundation Research Career Development Committee will evaluate and score all submitted applications, and make final selections of accepted applicants to the program.
 Factors that will be taken into consideration include: